 These headphones are very compact.
 They can be easily stored in a pocket or a bag, and their carrying case is smaller than that of alternatives like the Sennheiser MOMENTUM True Wireless 2.

 The EPOS GTW 270 Hybrid have a great charging case.
-It's made of dense high-grade plastic and doesn't take up all that much room.
-There are five LED lights on the case that roughly indicate remaining battery life as well as a dedicated Bluetooth-pairing button, which only works when the buds are placed in their cradles.
+It's made of anodized aluminum and doesn't take up all that much room.
+There are five LED lights on the case that roughly indicate remaining battery life, as well as a dedicated Bluetooth pairing button, which only works when the buds are placed in their cradles.

 The EPOS GTW 270 Hybrid are very well-built.
-They're made of premium-feeling high-grade plastic and feel as though they should survive a couple of drops and bumps.
-The removable ear tips also feel quite sturdy and shouldn't tear too easily.
-The buds themselves are rated IPX5 for water resistance, though we don't currently test for this.
+They feel more durable than the SteelSeries TUSQ as they're made of premium-feeling high-grade plastic.
+Overall, they feel as though they can survive a couple of drops and bumps.
+The removable ear tips also feel quite sturdy and won't tear too easily.
+The buds themselves are rated IPX5 for water resistance.

-The EPOS GTW 270 Hybrid have a slightly bass-heavy sound profile.
-Their overemphasized bass response should suit genres like EDM or hip-hop and emphasize in-game sound effects without overwhelming vocals or instruments thanks to their flat and even mid-range.
+Using firmware update 9.2.4, the EPOS GTW 270 Hybrid have a bass-heavy and boomy sound profile.
+Their overemphasized bass response will suit genres like EDM or hip-hop and emphasize in-game sound effects without overwhelming vocals or instruments, thanks to their flat and even mid-range.
 Unfortunately, their uneven treble range results in a loss of clarity in more delicate genres and generates a somewhat dark and veiled sound.
-If that's not to your liking, their companion app features a nine-band graphic EQ as well as four EQ presets.
+If that's not to your liking, their companion app features a nine-band graphic EQ and four EQ presets.

-The EPOS GTW 270 Hybrid have great bass accuracy.
-They provide adequate thump and rumble thanks to their relatively well-balanced low and mid-bass ranges.
-The bump in the high-bass range adds a bit of extra warmth and boom, but also slightly muddies some mixes.
+The EPOS GTW 270 Hybrid have good bass accuracy.
+They provide adequate thump and rumble thanks to their relatively well-balanced low-bass.
+However, they have a bump in the mid to high-bass, which adds intense punch and boom to mixes.
+It can help bring out sound effects like footsteps in gameplay, but it also bloats and muddies dialogue and instruments.

-The EPOS GTW 270 Hybrid have excellent mid accuracy.
-The bump from the high-bass carries over into the low-mids and slightly clutters some vocals and lead instruments.
-There's also a small dip that nudges vocals and lead instruments toward the back of the mix, though the even high-mid range helps keep these notes are detailed and clear without being harsh.
+The EPOS GTW 270 Hybrid have great mid accuracy.
+The bump from the high-bass carries over into the low-mid and clutters some vocals and lead instruments.
+That said, the mid and high-mid ranges are both flat and even, so dialogue and instruments sound detailed, present, and clear in your tracks.

-The EPOS GTW 270 Hybrid have poor treble accuracy.
-Most of the range is underemphasized, so vocals and lead instruments sound dark and veiled.
+The EPOS GTW 270 Hybrid have sub-par treble accuracy.
+The low-treble is very underemphasized, so vocals and lead instruments sound dark and veiled.
 The uneven mid-treble range can give sibilants like cymbals an alternatively lispy and piercing quality.

 These in-ears have okay peaks and dips performance.
-A slight bump in the high-bass range adds extra warmth to mixes, though some users may find them to sound slightly muddy and boomy.
-A recess in the mid-mids pushes vocals and lead instruments to the back of the mix while a rise in the high-mids makes them sound honky and harsh.
+There's some mismatch between the L/R drivers, but it's very minor overall.
+A bump in the high-bass range adds extra warmth to mixes, though some users may find them to sound slightly muddy and boomy.
+A recess in the mid-mid pushes vocals and lead instruments to the back of the mix, while a rise in the high-mid makes them sound honky and harsh.
 A large dip in the low-treble veils the finer details of some upper harmonics, while a rise in the mid-treble can make sibilants sound piercing.

-The EPOS GTW 270 Hybrid offer fantastic stereo imaging performance.
+The EPOS GTW 270 Hybrid have a very good imaging performance.
 Their weighted group delay falls well beneath the audibility threshold, resulting in tight bass and transparent treble.
-The L/R drivers are also very well-matched in regards to amplitude, frequency, and phase response, so objects like voices and footsteps should be accurately placed within the stereo image without any apparent holes.
-That said, these results are only valid for our test unit, and yours may perform differently.
+The L/R drivers are also very well-matched in frequency and phase response, so objects like voices and footsteps will be accurately placed within the stereo image.
+Although there's a peak in the phase response's mid-mid, it's very hard to hear, even with real-life content.
+However, there's some amplitude mismatch present, so there may be a noticeable difference in levels between the drivers.

 The EPOS GTW 270 Hybrid have a terrible passive soundstage, which is quite normal for closed-back in-ear headphones.
 Creating an out-of-head-like listening experience relies on interaction with the outer ear, which in-ears like the EPOS bypass.
 Therefore, sound is perceived as coming from inside your head rather than all around you.

-The EPOS GTW 270 Hybrid feature support for Dolby 7.1 surround sound, which can be enabled through the EPOS Gaming Suite PC app.
-However, we don't currently test this feature's performance.
+The EPOS GTW 270 Hybrid feature support for Dolby 7.1 surround sound, which you can enable through the EPOS Gaming Suite PC app.
+This feature can help make your game's audio sound more immersive.

-The EPOS GTW 270 Hybrid have decent weighted harmonic distortion performance.
+The EPOS GTW 270 Hybrid have an okay weighted harmonic distortion performance.
 There's some distortion in the lower treble range at both moderate and high listening volumes, but this may not be noticeable to all listeners.
-The rest of the range falls within acceptable limits, so audio reproduction should be fairly clean and pure.
+The rest of the range falls within acceptable limits, so audio reproduction will be fairly clean and pure.

 These are the settings used to test the EPOS GTW 270.
 Our results are only valid in this configuration.

-The EPOS GTW 270 Hybrid do an alright job of filtering out ambient noise.
-While they don't block out much in the way of low-pitched background noise, like the rumble of bus or plane engines, they perform better in regards to filtering out ambient chatter from people nearby.
+The EPOS GTW 270 Hybrid do a decent job filtering out ambient noise.
+While they don't block out a lot of low-pitched background noise, like the rumble of bus or plane engines, they perform better in regards to filtering out ambient chatter from people nearby.
 They also do an excellent job of filtering out higher-pitched background noise, like the hum of an AC unit.

 The EPOS Gaming Suite companion software is decent.
 It features four audio presets: 'Flat', 'Music', 'Esport', and 'Movie'.
-There's also a nine-band graphic EQ that can be used to adjust your listening experience in greater detail.
+There's also a nine-band graphic EQ that you can use to adjust your listening experience in greater detail.
+There are several features available for tuning the mic performance, including noise gate and noise cancellation, which can be handy if you want to ensure that you're heard clearly.
 You can enable Dolby 7.1 surround sound through the app as well.

-The EPOS GTW 270 have decent Bluetooth connectivity.
-They support Bluetooth 5.1, but you can't pair them with more than one device at a time.
-They don't support NFC pairing either.
-Out-of-the-box, they offer low latency on mobile iOS and Android devices.
-While their latency on PC with the SBC codec is quite high, they support the aptX-LL codec, which can drastically reduce latency on compatible devices, making them a good fit for streaming video.
-However, it's worth noting that different apps and devices compensate for latency to varying degrees, so your experience may vary in real-world conditions.
+The EPOS GTW 270 have great Bluetooth connectivity.
+They support Bluetooth 5.1, and you can pair them with up to two devices at a time, whether that's to two Bluetooth devices or one Bluetooth and one dongle-connected device.
+They also offer low latency on mobile iOS and Android devices.
+Their latency on PC with the SBC codec is somewhat low too, and they support aptX-LL codec, which can help reduce latency on compatible devices.
+It's worth noting that different apps and devices compensate for latency to varying degrees, so your experience may vary in real-world conditions.

 These headphones don't support any wired connections.
 They come with a USB-C to USB-A cable for charging their case.
 There's also a USB-A to USB-C female adapter that you can plug into their USB-C dongle for compatibility on devices that don't have a USB-C port.